 Fear is also not something that should be suppressed, but rather brought into the light and controlled.
 Yoda said that fear leads to the dark side or a dark path, “Fear leads to anger, anger leads to hate, and hate leads to the dark side”.
 The truth is, it’s unconscious negative emotions that leads down a dark path.
 When negative emotions are not brought into consciousness, they are not controlled, and they will likely control you.

-If Yoda read some Jung, this whole galactic empire light side dark side nonsense could of been avoided.
+The Sith is the shadow side of the Jedi.
+If Yoda had read some Jung, this whole galactic empire, light side dark side nonsense could of been avoided.